Our Training Philosophy

-Justin Pishner is the Co-owner and Manager of Valor K9 Academy and oversees location operations, develops curriculum, and is Valor’s lead project manager.
-Prior to working full-time with Valor, Justin served 15 years in the U.S. Air Force as a Master Survival Instructor and currently serves as a Traditional Guardsman in the Idaho National Guard.
-Justin has deployed numerous times in support of Operation Iraqi Freedom and Operation Enduring Freedom where he worked alongside Military Cadaver Dogs.
-Justin enjoys riding his Harley, hunting and spending time with his family.
-Originally from Boise, Justin and his wife, Amy, now reside in Horseshoe Bend, ID.
-They have three dogs: Zoey, Havok and Yedi.
+Justin Pishner is the Co-owner and Manager of Valor K9 Academy’s three locations.
+He oversees operations, develops trainer course and shadow program curriculum and works as lead project manager.
+Prior to joining Valor full-time in April 2019, Justin served 15 years active duty in the United States Air Force as a Master Survival Instructor both stateside and downrange.
+He deployed numerous times in support of Operation Iraqi Freedom and Operation Enduring Freedom where he worked alongside Military Cadaver Dogs.
+Justin currently serves as a Traditional Guardsman in the Idaho National Guard.
+Justin enjoys riding his Harley, hunting and spending time with family.
+Originally from Boise, Justin and Amy now reside in Horseshoe Bend, Idaho, with their three dogs: Zoey, Havok and Yedi.

-Courtney Sims is the Lead Trainer for Valor Spokane.
-She joined our team in October 2017 and now oversees the Spokane location.
-Courtney specializes in puppy training, on/off leash obedience and reactive/fearful dog rehabilitation.
-Before becoming a dog trainer, Courtney worked as a Licensed Veterinary Technician at Pet Emergency Clinic of Spokane for 10 years and as a Technician at Dermatology for Animals for five years.
-Courtney is certified through Valor K9 Academy’s Trainer Course where she studied under Owner and Head Trainer Amy Pishner.
+Courtney Sims is the Lead Trainer for Valor K9 Academy – Spokane.
+She joined our team in October 2017 and was promoted to Lead Trainer in April 2019.
+Courtney specializes in puppy training and on and off leash obedience and has a special gift for working with reactive and fearful dogs.
+She is one of the most patient people you’ll meet!
+Before becoming a dog trainer, Courtney worked for 10 years as a licensed veterinary technician at a pet emergency clinic and for five years as a technician at an animal dermatology specialty clinic.
+Courtney worked full-time and attended our trainer course full-time, proving that she’s no stranger to hard work.
+We’ve been impressed with her ever since.
 Courtney’s hobbies include gardening, exploring and hiking.
-She lives next to the Academy in Medical Lake, WA, and has two dogs: Pickles (4) a Boxer mix and Maverick (2) a German Shepherd.
+She lives next to the academy and has two dogs: Pickles (4) a Boxer mix and Maverick (2) a German Shepherd.

-Lex Silvrants is a Stay & Play Host at Valor Spokane.
-A client since 2017, Lex and his wife Dana joined our team in August 2018 to help with overflow boarding.
+Lex Silvrants is a Stay & Play Host at Valor K9 Academy – Spokane.
+Loyal clients since 2017, we asked Lex and his wife, Dana Silvrants, to join our team in August 2018 as our first ever Stay & Play Hosts.
+They have done an exceptional job with it ever since – always going above & beyond for their clients both two- and four-legged.
 Lex has a Bachelor of Nursing degree from Washington State University and is currently a Critical Care Nurse at Kootenai Medical Center in Coeur d’Alene, Idaho.
 Lex enjoys renovating their home, hiking and all things medical.
 He is trained in Canine First Aid & CPR and places each dog’s health and safety as a top priority.
-Lex and wife Dana live in Newman Lake, WA, with their dogs Greey (2) a Mini Aussie and Neeko (1) a Standard Aussie.
+Lex and Dana live in Newman Lake, Washington, with their dogs Gretty (2) a Mini Aussie and Neeko (1) a Standard Aussie.

 Sara McCann is a Stay and Play host at Valor K9 Academy.
 Sara joined our team in January 2019.
 She is a graduate of the Valor K9 Academy shadow program and has participated in numerous classes and seminars over the years.
 Sara works from home as an Innovation Specialist for an innovation research company.
 She holds a bachelor’s degree in Psychology from Washington State University and a master’s degree in Industrial/Organizational Psychology from Hofstra University.
 In her free time, Sara enjoys hiking, camping, painting, and sewing crafted dog collars and leashes.
 She also volunteers her time as a dog walker for SCRAPS, the local humane society.
 Sara and her husband, Chris, live in Spokane, WA, and have two dogs, Kona (12) a Goldendoodle and Lincoln (5) a Poodle/Shar Pei mix.